thetronjohnson/slate-ink/content/blog/format-text-in-markdown.md

 ### 1. Headings

 Headings are essential for structuring your content.
 In Markdown, you can create headings by using the `#` symbol.
 The number of `#` symbols you use determines the level of the heading.
+For a detailed comparison with traditional HTML headings, see our article on [Markdown vs HTML](https://slate.ink/blog/markdown-vs-html).

 ```markdown
 # H1 - Main Title